-The Online Journal of Rural Research & Policy (OJRRP) publishes peer-reviewed academic and community-based research, commentary and policy articles that address issues related to the Great Plains.
+The Online Journal of Rural Research & Policy (OJRRP) publishes peer-reviewed academic and community-based research, commentary and policy articles that address issues related to the rurality.
 We also publish invited articles from leading researchers.
-Research in a broad range of areas-art to zoology, engineering to modern languages, community development to geography-are appropriate.
-The only criteria we require is that the information offered is related to the Great Plains.
-This region-undergoing major change and the accompanying stress on its social and economic infrastructure-needs new ideas that can flow from research and discussion.
+Research in a broad range of areas- history to education, art to zoology, engineering to modern languages, community development to geography-are appropriate.
+Our main criteria for article selection are that submissions must be related to rural research and represent excellence in research.
+Work focusing on the Great Plains region is preferred.
+As rural space undergoes major change and the accompanying stress on its social and economic infrastructure, we need new ideas to confront these challenges.
 OJRRP offers a unique subject-driven platform for this research, while generating conversations through its book reviews and blogs.

 Focus and Scope

-Reports of original investigations in any area of research and policy that specifically affect areas within the Great Plains region are sought.
+Reports of original investigations in any area of research and policy that specifically affect rural areas, such as the Great Plains region, are sought.
 Scholars, students, community development practitioners and policy makers are encouraged to submit original articles for review.
 We encourage submissions on topics in all disciplines: arts, sciences, education, engineering, agriculture, architecture, law, medicine, veterinary medicine, pharmacology, public health, the environment, ethnicity, demographics and others.
-Also, non-academic policy essays dealing with Great Plains issues—both historical and current—are very welcome.
-For information on whether your work "fits" with the mission of the Journal, please contact Dr. Bonnie Lynn-Sherow at email@example.com.
+Also, non-academic policy essays dealing with rural issues—both historical and current—are very welcome.
+For information on whether your work fits with the mission of the Journal please contact either Dr. Tuan Nguyen at firstname.lastname@example.org or Dr. Mary Kohn at email@example.com.